 Vietnamese Lunar New Year (Tet)

-The most important celebration in Vietnamese culture, Tet Holiday carries love and hope; signifies family and friend kinship; and promises a better year ahead.
+Vietnamese Tet, also known as Tet Nguyen Dan or simply Tet, is the most important festival in Vietnamese culture.
+It is the Vietnamese New Year, and it marks the beginning of the lunar calendar.
+Tet Holiday carries love and hope; signifies family and friend kinship; and promises a better year ahead.
 If you are interested in learning about local life in Vietnam, there could not be a better time than Tet.

 The last day of the year is also the most important day since people trying to finish all necessary remaining duty of the whole year and preparation for an upcoming year.